 Fellows are selected from involved attendees who participate actively at workshops and less formal events over a period of time.
 They often share their experiences in effective teaching and volunteer their services to help the mission of the Center.
 While the first few Fellows were selected by the Director, subsequent fellows are suggested by existing ones.

-The DCAE is grateful to our 19 faculty fellows for the 2012-2013 Academic Year, whose dedication to the Center is a true testament to their commitment to Drexel faculty and students.
+The DCAE is grateful to our 15 faculty fellows, whose dedication to the Center is a true testament to their commitment to Drexel faculty and students.

 Should you have any questions or would like more information about the Fellows program, we invite you to e-mail us at email@example.com or call our office at 215-895-4973